HIP Resources and FAQ for Market Managers

-As the Healthy Incentives Program rolls out, markets also face new challenges.
+As the Healthy Incentives Program continues to evolve, markets also face new challenges.
 Some problems are temporary and are dissipating at markets as the program grows in numbers and familiarity.
 Some require forward thinking and creativity to best serve the market community.

 Challenges you may have experienced:

 - A customer’s favorite vendor is not HIP-ready

 - Customers are unsure which vendors accept HIP